krenusz/cellware/README.md

-# Cellware: A Multi-Agent Reinforcement Learning Approach for Simulating Primitive Cellular Behaviour
+# Cellware: A Multi-Agent Reinforcement Learning with JEPA encoding for Simulating Primitive Cellular Behaviour

 ## Table of Contents